-There are several reasons for the momentum in responsible investment in private equity in recent years.
-First, Limited Partners (LPs) are asking General Partners (GPs) to integrate environmental, social and governance (ESG) issues.
-Second, due to regulatory changes, the economic downturn and public scrutiny, the industry is under pressure to demonstrate that it is a responsible member of society in order to gain access to capital markets.
-Third, there is a renewed focus on adding value to portfolio companies and ESG integration is a key way to do this.
+There are several reasons for the recent momentum in responsible investment within private equity.
+Firstly, Limited Partners (LPs) are asking General Partners (GPs) to integrate environmental, social and governance (ESG) issues.
+Secondly, due to regulatory changes, the economic downturn and public scrutiny, the industry is under pressure to demonstrate that it is a responsible member of society in order to gain access to capital markets.
+Thirdly, there is a renewed focus on adding value to portfolio companies and ESG integration is a key way to do this.

-Private equity is highly conducive to responsible investment because of its relatively long-term horizon; the typical holding period for an portfolio company is 3-7 years.
+Private equity is highly conducive to responsible investment because of its relatively long-term horizon; the typical holding period for a portfolio company is 3-7 years.
 In principal, private equity firms have influence over company management and are therefore able to promote ESG initiatives at the company level.

 While there is momentum for responsible investment in private equity, LPs and GPs face a number of issues and challenges.
 How can LPs and GPs effectively engage with one another?
-How do you systematise ESG integration into the investment analysis and decision-making and ownership activities?
+How do you develop processes for ESG integration into the investment analysis and decision-making and ownership activities?
 What is the value of ESG integration?

 About the work stream